 Figure 6.8.2-1: Open Discover service APIs

 0. It is assumed that the requestor is preconfigured the certificate chain used to verify the CCF’s certificate.
 The requestor authenticates the CCF based on the CCF’s certificate.
-Then the UE builds TLS based on CCF’s certificate.
-Thus, the messages exchanged between UE and CCF are confidentiality, integrity, and replay protected from unauthorized parties.
+Then the requestor builds TLS based on CCF’s certificate.
+Thus, the messages exchanged between requestor and CCF are confidentiality, integrity, and replay protected from unauthorized parties.

 1. is identical to step 1 defined in clause 8.38.3 of TS 23.222 [2].